-So one side of the road had even numbers while the other side had uneven numbers.
+So you have on one side of the street buildings with even numbers and on the other side of the streets buildings with odd numbers.

 Western Germany had a program in the 60s and 70s that invited so called Gastarbeiter (guest workers) from mainly Turkey and Italy to Germany.

 This was due to the shortage of manpower and this system was also in place in Berlin.

 So many of those guest workers settled in areas such as Wedding, Kreuzberg or Neukölln.

 This is why in these areas the population is mainly made up of Turkish and Arabic families.